 ECS Technical Meeting Code of Conduct

-ECS technical meeting attendees must conduct themselves in a manner that inspires public confidence and trust at all times.
-The success and credibility of ECS is dependent on adhering to our commitments and displaying honesty, integrity, and discretion when participating in Society activities and functions.
-Attendees who disregard these guidelines may be subject to disciplinary action, up to and including forfeiting their meeting registration, loss of Society membership, and/or being relieved of any volunteer positions held within the Society.
+ECS technical meeting attendees must conduct themselves at all times in a manner that inspires public confidence and trust.
+The success and credibility of ECS is dependent on adhering to our commitments, and displaying honesty, integrity, and discretion when participating in Society activities and functions.
+Attendees who disregard these guidelines may be subject to disciplinary action, up to and including forfeiture of meeting registration, loss of ECS membership, and/or discharge from Society volunteer positions.

 When attending an ECS technical meeting, attendees assume the responsibility of adhering to this Code of Conduct: